 The state marijuana tax rate in New York will depend on a variety of factors that must be weighed by authorized state authorities prior to implementation.

 The basic framework of the adult-use cannabis program stipulates taxes totaling 9% of sales and 4% local sales tax, but these rates could be adjusted based on the actual market price of marijuana, the consumer’s ability to pay, and other variables.

 New York will be making many changes to its cannabis laws and regulations before they go into effect in the near future.
 Since this is NY State’s first time implementing a marijuana program for adult use, it’s crucial to stay on top of any regulations the state puts in place.

 New York will allow businesses to apply for a license to sell marijuana products in the very near future.
 The state has been working diligently on creating all of the business licenses and regulations necessary to make this program functional.

-Adult use cannabis sales are set to blow up as soon as the licenses and regulations are in place.
-Whether you plan to operate a marijuana dispensary, want a nursery license as an adult use cultivator or processor license, need a distributor license, a delivery license, or some other license, keep in mind that the state will only accept applications after all required paperwork is in place and approved.
+Adult-use cannabis sales are set to blow up as soon as the licenses and regulations are in place.
+Whether you plan to operate a marijuana dispensary, want a nursery license as an adult-use cultivator or processor license, need a New York Adult Use Distributor License, a delivery license, or some other license, keep in mind that the state will only accept applications after all required paperwork is in place and approved.

 Looking for help breaking into New York’s recreational sector?
 Wondering how you can scale your operation in NY?